Registration in Studielink

 |Non-EU applicants with valid Dutch residence permit||31 Jul|

-*Non-EU applicants have an early deadline of May 1st due to visa applications that have to be submitted.
+*Non-EU applicants have an early deadline of May 1st due to visa and/or residence permit applications that have to be submitted.